 Get actual user feedback

-As Vlad Leytus, co-CEO of Airdev points out,
+As Vlad Leytus, co-CEO of Airdev, points out:

 “There’s only so much value you can get out of asking potential users questions about what they would use and how.
 By building an MVP, founders can find out whether people will actually use their product and exactly how they will use it.
 Then they can shape the product’s roadmap based on those learnings.” — Vlad Leytus, co-CEO of Airdev

-The benefit?
-Less time wasted on trial and error, and more time spent developing the features your users need and want.
-Plus, as product manager Waleed Mudassar highlights, it’s a lot less risky financially, too:
+This feedback can validate your ideas, guide your product roadmap, and help you iterate more effectively.
+The benefit is less time wasted on trial and error, and more time spent developing the features your users need and want.
+As product manager Waleed Mudassar highlights, it’s also less risky financially:

 “By launching an MVP, you gain early feedback from the market, enabling you to pinpoint which pain points to prioritize and which features are essential for your target audience.
-This approach mitigates the financial risks linked with developing a full-featured product that might not resonate with the market.” - Waleed Mudassar, Product Manager at Chakor
+This approach mitigates the financial risks linked with developing a full-featured product that might not resonate with the market.” — Waleed Mudassar, product manager at Chakor

 Test and iterate more quickly

-Rodrig Naska, Product Lead at Revido, points out how quickly customer feedback can change the direction of your product:
+Rodrig Naska, product lead at Revido, points out how quickly customer feedback can change the direction of your product:

-“We’ve worked with clients that had a set idea in mind about their product — but more than 50% of the time, that changed a lot after a few sprints, as they had an actual product in hand they could test with users.
-Thus, I think it’s crucial not only to test an MVP (even if selectively) but also build it in sprints so that you can iterate after each sprint.” - Rodrig Naska, Product Lead at Revido
+“We’ve worked with clients that had a set idea in mind about their product—but more than 50% of the time, that changed a lot after a few sprints, as they had an actual product in hand they could test with users.
+Thus, I think it’s crucial not only to test an MVP (even if selectively) but also build it in sprints so that you can iterate after each sprint.” — Rodrig Naska, product lead at Revido

 Provide more value to the user

 “Typically, prototypes would be used in moderated and unmoderated user testing sessions which offer little to no value to the user.
-MVPs, however, innately provide value to the users as a standalone product, so you can release it to more people and gather more insights.” - Maria Posa, Bubble Development Manager
+MVPs, however, innately provide value to the users as a standalone product, so you can release it to more people and gather more insights.” — Maria Posa, Bubble development manager

 Grow your audience faster